-Benefits Administrator: If you have an employee/retiree or covered spouse who has completed the requirement but is not receiving the Premium Rewards incentive.
-Please review Simple Benefits and Create Additional Pay in Cardinal, you may submit a request for assistance on behalf of the employee/retiree/spouse to ohb@dhrm.virginia.gov or fax to 804-371-0231.
-Please note that confirmation of completion of the Health Assessment will be required as supporting documentation.
-Please use the chart to confirm that the Premium Rewards incentive effective date was missed before you request a review.
+Benefits Administrator: If you have an employee/non-Medicare retiree or covered spouse who has completed the requirement but is not receiving the Premium Rewards incentive, you may submit a request for assistance on behalf of the employee/retiree/spouse to ohb@dhrm.virginia.gov or fax to 804-371-0231.
+Please note that the confirmation of completion of the Health Assessment will be required as supporting documentation.
+Prior to sending a request to OHB, please review Simple Benefits/ Create Additional Pay in Cardinal to confirm that the Premium Reward incentive has not been established and use the chart to confirm that the Premium Rewards incentive effective date was missed.